japanett/terapiaIC/README.md

 # API service for my Undergraduate Research project
 ## This project is intended to rehabilitate kids motor functions through virtual games, which are being developed by a physiotherapist and a group of students using Leap Motion.
-My part is to receive data from the game and display it to the physiotherapist.
+My part is to receive data from the game and display it to the physiotherapist through a mobile application that is being developed using Ionic Framework.

 ## Documentation